Unsupervised Domain Adaptation via Style-Aware Self-intermediate Domain: Experiment

-Meanwhile, as shown in Fig.~\ref{fig_7}, we randomly select four categories in the VisDA-2017 dataset and draw the pair-wise distance histograms according to the Johnson-Lindenstrauss theorem.
-The blue, green, and red histograms represent the feature distributions of the source domain, SSID, and target domain, respectively.
-As a whole, it can be seen that the feature distribution difference between the source domain and the target domain is the largest, and the difficulty of direct transfer is relatively high.
-The feature distribution difference between source domain $\&$ SSID and target domain $\&$ SSID is relatively small, indicating that SSID is able to transfer the distribution of the source to the target domain, which has successfully improved the transferability between domains.
+To further demonstrate the improvement of the proposed SSID in discriminability, we calculate the average accuracy of all samples in the source and target domains of the VisDA-2017 dataset to verify how well the class-discriminative information is preserved during the transfer process, as shown in Fig.~\ref{fig_4}.

-To further demonstrate the improvement of the proposed SAFF in discriminability, the average accuracy of all samples in the source and target domains of VisDA-2017 dataset is calculated to verify how well the class-discriminative information is preserved during the transfer process, as shown in Fig.~\ref{fig_5}.
-Obviously, the proposed SAFF performs better, with the overall classification accuracy of SWIN+SAFF, BOAT+SAFF, and TVT+SAFF improving by 1.16$\%$, 0.88$\%$ and 1.11$\%$ over the SWIN, BOAT and TVT backbones, respectively.
-It can be concluded that SAFF is able to retain more class-discriminative information and thus improve discriminability.
+The results demonstrate that the accuracy of the target domain after style transfer is higher, with the overall classification accuracy of SWIN+SSID, BOAT+SSID, and TVT+SSID improving by 1.16\%, 0.88\% and 1.11\% over the SWIN, BOAT and TVT backbones, respectively.
+This indicates that style transfer is effective, and SSID helps retain more class-discriminative information, thereby enhancing the model's discriminative ability.